reasonml/reason-react/docs/working-with-optional-data.md

 title: Working with Optional Data
 ---

-If you're coming from JavaScript, optional data can be a real pain in the butt.
+If you're coming from JavaScript, optional data can be a real pain.
 ReasonML removes a *whole class* of `null` and `undefined` bugs which makes your code safer and easier to write, but it takes some good examples to get you there :smile:

 ReasonML uses the `option` type to represent optional data.
 As defined in the standard library [here](https://reasonml.github.io/api/Option.html).